Cuiteco/Get_and_Clean/README.md

 </ol>
 ####DESCRIPTION OF FUNTION run_analysis()
 <ol>
 <li>Merges the training and the test sets to create one data set.
-With cbind function I will agregate activities and subjects for identificate the observation when I will merge the files.</li>
+With cbind functionI will agregate activities and subjects for identificate the observation and posteriory I will merge the files with rbind().
+When I read the "X_var.txt" files I especified that the col.names was in the second column of the file "features.txt" previusly read. </li>
 <li>Extracts only the measurements on the mean and standard deviation for each measurement.
-With de grep function I could find de number of variable that contains the word “mean” or “std"</li>
+With only_select_col() function I selectect the names of columns that was contained “mean” or “std" string, but I exclude the variables with angle because this is not a properly mean.</li>
 <li>Uses descriptive activity names to name the activities in the data set</li>
 <li>Appropriately labels the data set with descriptive variable names.</li>
 <li>From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.</li>